Isabela192/EDA_Notebooks/README.md

-# Exploratory Data Analysis
+# Some simple things made with Python

-Here are some notebooks of simple EDA that I've done with multiple types of data
+Here I keep some small projects that I've built